Index of subjects

 As in the above photograph you can see how easily you buy the wrong bridge (bridge 3 screw, body 4)

 Initially Tele's weren't my strong point and at a vintage show I bought a 'tele bridge'.
 Bingo, wrong one for the MIM body.
 I had.
 When you buy one insist to get the right screws with it.
 If you have to buy look for nickel, flat head and sunk.
+There are more different types - check the net.

 Mounting the bridge is straightforward, screw it.